Welcome to your “2-Minute Money Manager,” a short video feature answering money questions submitted by readers and viewers.

-There’s been a lot of talk, and articles, about the high cost of cable, along with how to drop the service and watch your favorite shows by streaming them from the web instead.
+There’s been a lot of talk and articles about the high cost of cable, along with how to drop the service and watch your favorite shows by streaming them on the web instead.
 The problem?
 Paying for all that internet access.

 Watch the following video, and you’ll pick up some valuable info.
 Or, if you prefer, scroll down to read the full transcript and find out what I said.

 You also can learn how to send in a question of your own below.

 For more information, check out “Should You Hire a Service to Negotiate Your Cable and Other Bills?” and “8 Ways to Cut Your Internet Costs Every Month.”
 You can also go to the search at the top of this page, put in the words “internet” or “cable” and find plenty of information on just about everything relating to this topic.

 Got a question of your own to ask?
 Scroll down past the transcript.

 Don’t want to watch?
 Here’s what I said in the video

 Hello, and welcome to your “2-Minute Money Manager.”
 I’m your host, Stacy Johnson, and this two-minute answer is brought to you by Money Talks News, serving up the best in personal finance, news and advice since 1991.

 Today’s question comes from Marylou:

 “I’m a disabled veteran and need to find cheaper internet service.
 How do I start?”